 While this space offers a number of choices to investors, including simplest equal-weighting, fundamental weighting and volatility/momentum based weighting methodologies, not all these strategies have been able to deliver superior results.

 AGGY is managed by Wisdomtree, and this fund has amassed over $418.30 M, which makes it one of the average sized ETFs in the Total Bond Market ETFs.
 Before fees and expenses, AGGY seeks to match the performance of the Bloomberg Barclays U.S. Aggregate Enhanced Yield Index.

 The Bloomberg Barclays U.S. Aggregate Enhanced Yield Index broadly capture the U.S. investment grade, fixed income securities market while seeking to enhance yield within desired risk parameters and constraints.

 Cost & Other Expenses

-Annual operating expenses for AGGY are 0.12%, which makes it one of the cheaper products in the space.
+Operating expenses on an annual basis are 0.12% for AGGY, making it one of the cheaper products in the space.

 Sector Exposure and Top Holdings